 The Grasset Project is a resource-exploration stage Ni-Cu-Co-PGM project located in the James Bay territory in Nord-du-Québec administrative region of the province of Québec, Canada, approximately 55 kilometres west-northwest of the city of Mattagami and 170 kilometres north of the town of Amos.
-The Grasset Project consists of 153 claims blocks and an aggregate area of 81.81 km2 located in the Archean Abitibi Sub-province of the southern Superior Province in the Canadian Shield.
+The Grasset Project consists of 153 claims blocks and an aggregate area of 81.81 km2 in the Northern part of the Abitibi Region.
 The Company owns a 100% interest in the Grasset Project, subject to a 2% underlying NSR royalty.